-Management of the Monroe-West Monroe (Ouachita Parish) Public Trust Financing Authority is responsible for establishing and maintaining effective internal control over financial reporting.
-In planning and performing our audit, we considered the Authority's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Authority's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the Authority's internal control over financial reporting.
+Management of the Authority is responsible for establishing and maintaining effective internal control over financial reporting.
+In planning and performing our audits, we considered the Authority's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Authority's internal control over financial reporting.
+Accordingly we do not express an opinion on the effectiveness of the Authority's internal control over financial reporting.